runtimeverification/mx-semantics/elrond-config.md

       [priority(60)]

     // transferESDTs performs multiple ESDT transfers and finally returns #transferSuccess
-    // TODO handle failure if one of the transfers fail
-    rule <commands> transferESDTs(_, _, .List) => #transferSuccess ... </commands>
+    // TODO handle failure if one of the transfers fails rule <commands> transferESDTs(_, _, .List) => #transferSuccess ... </commands>
     rule <commands> transferESDTs(FROM, TO, ListItem(T:ESDTTransfer) Ls)
                  => transferESDT(FROM, TO, T)